mcarifio/python-guide/docs/starting/which-python.rst

 -------

-`CPython <http://www.python.org>`_ is the reference implementation of Python, written in C. It compiles Python code to intermediate bytecode which is then interpreted by a virtual machine.
+`CPython <http://www.python.org>`_ is the reference implementation of Python, written in C. (A *reference implementation* is one where the implementation serves a reference for the specification.)
+It compiles Python code to intermediate bytecode which is then interpreted by a virtual machine.
 When people speak of *Python* they often mean not just the language but also this implementation.
 It provides the highest level of compatibility with Python packages and C extension modules.